-Investigate creating windmills to observe the wind using the different materials available in your setting.
+Investigate creating windmills to observe the wind.

 Early Learning Goal links

 Understanding the World ELG: Past and Present – Talk about the lives of the people around them and their roles in society;